 (3) was within the protected class at the time of discharge (that is, 40 or older); and

-(4) was replaced by someone either (i) outside the protected class or (ii) younger.
+(4) was replaced by someone either (i) outside the protected class or (ii) younger or was otherwise fired based on age.

 If the employee makes out a prima facie case, the burden shifts to the employer to articulate a legitimate, nondiscriminatory reason for its decision.